angary/bule-tutorial/README.md

 #hide ~set_e_blue, ~set_e_green, ~set_e_red.
 ```

-will hide those variables from the output if they are false (and if there is no `~` in front of each variable, we will hide the variables from the output if they are true).
+will hide those variables from the output if they are false (and if there is no `~` in front of each variable, we will hide the variables from the output if they are assigned `True`).

 The new output looks like this:
 ```